 - All elections of delegates were to be conducted through a secret ballot.

-- Recommendations from Regional Conferences are contained in Part 111 of
+- Recommendations from Regional Conferences are contained in Part 111 of this composite report.

 Observations Made by the NPC on Regional Conferences